jwbay/gulp-sync-json/README.md

 the directory's contents will be ignored
 * If a directory has a file that matches the primary filename but no other JSON files, the directory's contents will be ignored
-* Only files the plugin is concerned with are piped through the stream, so if a file is ignored via the rules above, it will not be passed downstream
 * As a consequence of reserialization, all files touched besides the primary file are re-formatted
 * This plugin strips any present [BOM](http://unicode.org/faq/utf_bom.html#BOM)